JAGUAR RACING FROM 1980 - 1990

 Model by MM43 1/43

 1988 XJR-9 (Nurburgring 1000 Km, 1988): Rain played a major factor at the 1988 Nurburgring 1000 km.
 After finishing 2nd in the first 500 km heat, the Jan Lammers and Johnny Dumfries entry (Chassis #688) spun finishing in 8th place.
+In countries where cigartette advertising was banned, the TWR cars ran in this livery without Silk Cut logos, but definitely suggesting the brand.

 Model by TAMIYA 1/24